 At Datadog, we have worked hard to solve the new challenges Kubernetes brings to monitoring, which were detailed in Part 1, including Autodiscovery.
 Datadog automatically collects labels and tags from Kubernetes and Docker, and integrates with all the components that need to be monitored.
 Datadog aggregates all the metrics you need, including the ones mentioned in Part 2, even if your clusters are distributed across multiple data centers or cloud providers.

-The next and last part of this series describes how to monitor your Kubernetes-orchestrated infrastructure using Datadog, and shows you how to set up the integrations you need in your own environment.
+The next and last part of this series describes how to use Datadog as your Kubernetes monitoring tool, and shows you how to set up the integrations you need in your own environment.